cdmdotnet/logging/README.md

 ## Nuget Packages:

 * Chinchilla.Logging - core library with Console and Trace based outputs
-* Chinchilla.Logging.Azure - an Azure based package to allow configuration settings to be set via the Azure portal
+* Chinchilla.Logging.Azure - an Azure based package to store outputs in Azure Log Analytics and/or to allow configuration settings to be set via the Azure portal
 * Chinchilla.Logging.Azure.ApplicationInsights - an Azure based package to add Telemetry automatically as a result of logging to ApplicationInsights
+* Chinchilla.Logging.Azure.Storage - an Azure based package to store outputs in Azure Table Storage
 * Chinchilla.Logging.Sql - a SqlServer based package to store outputs in SqlServer.
 * Chinchilla.Logging.Serilog - a Serilog based package to store outputs using Serilog.